cyberknight777/hugo-stuff/content/instructions/cancunf.md

 ### Flash the initial install zip

-Turn off your device, push and hold the power and volume button at the same time and release once the phone has booted into the Bootloader Mode.
+Turn off your device, push and hold the power and volume down button at the same time and release once the phone has booted into the Bootloader Mode.

 Open a Terminal / Command Prompt / PowerShell Terminal and run ```fastboot reboot fastboot```.